brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 * `const_` has been upgraded from Tier 3 to Tier 1 due to demand.
 * `flat_map` has been lowered to Tier 3 (since now `transform(f) | join` is correct for all cases).
 * `transform_maybe` has been lowered to Tier 2 (since it depends on `cache1`)
+* the various set range adaptors were omitted previously, and are added as Tier 3.

 # Introduction